ROS2 + DDS Integration: When Ecosystems Merge | RTI

 With the help of Admin Console, I was able to identify the QoS mismatch that prevented the data transfer and get the system running in a few minutes.

-Upcoming blog posts will continue to highlight the power of the combined ROS2/DDS ecosystem – to extend, diagnose and optimize a ROS / ROS2 system, and to provide enhanced 3D visualization to pure DDS systems.
+Read more blog posts highlighting the power of the combined ROS2/DDS ecosystem – to extend, diagnose and optimize a ROS / ROS2 system, and to provide enhanced 3D visualization to pure DDS systems.